 Creating effective messaging is more challenging than ever.
 There’s much more work involved because you’ve got to create different messages for each persona.
 Not only that, you have to ensure consistency in every aspect of your messaging.
 To remain consistent, it’s important to create a set of persona-specific messaging guidelines.
 This is a document or set of documents that clearly define how a message is to be crafted for each persona.
 The goal of these guidelines is to keep each of your experts (graphic designers, video producers, web developers, copywriters, etc.) on the same page and focused on the same end result — engaging prospects.
 Think of these guidelines like brand standards.

 Effective messaging requires a thorough understanding of three guiding principles: Value Propositions, Unique Selling Propositions (USPs) and Keywords.
 The remainder of this article will detail value propositions.
-The other principles will be covered in-depth in upcoming posts as we cover the full scope of message creation.

 Identifying Value Propositions